+'''

 decrypt (ciphertext, nonce, encoder)

+'''

-Decrypts the ciphertext using the given nonce and returns the plaintext message.
+Decrypts the ciphertext using the nonce (explicitly, when passed as a parameter or implicitly, when omitted, as part of the ciphertext) and returns the plaintext message.

 - ciphertext (bytes) The encrypted message to decrypt. - nonce (bytes) The nonce to use in the decryption. - encoder A class that is able to decode the plaintext.